Photgraphy by Millie Hutchings

 My work explores a combination of these different elements and how they can work in harmony within one image.
 Constant experimentation with a wide variety of mediums underpins the development of my ideas and often dictates the direction of their outcomes.

-The future and all of its uncertainty has become a more recent obsession.
+The future and all of its uncertainty have become a more recent obsession.
 Environmental changes are inevitable as progress marches on.
 The biological and chemical deviations that occur in nature are the source of stimulation for my current collection of work.
 I want to open the viewer's eyes to the seemingly impossible!"

 Caroline Hiron was born in Swansea, South Wales, in 1963.
 She has never lived far from the sea and the natural environment has been a consistent source of inspiration.
 Caroline currently lives in Gosport in Hampshire.